dunsfort/HDBFCodingEvening20240728/README.md

 3. Private chat: Users can initiate private chats with other online users.
 4. Message Formatting: Users can format their messages with bold, Italic, and code style.
 5. Emoji Support: Users can add emojis to their messages.
-6. Typing Indicator: The application shows when other users are typing.
+6. Message Recieving Indicator: The application Sounds arlam when message recieved (Allows user to turn off notification).
-7. Notifications: Users recieved notifications when a private message is sent to them.
+8. Notifications: Users recieved notifications when a private message is sent to them.

 ## Technology stack